nWidart/portfolio/data/posts/12-09-2014-db-exporter-package-review.md

-In this article I'll go over my [Database Exporter](https://github.com/nWidart/DbExporter) package.
+In this article I'll go over my [DbExporter](https://github.com/nWidart/DbExporter) package.
 Why use it, how it can be usefull in your projects and finally how to use it.

 ## What is DbExporter